Cduan2024/Gpbraid/explanation.md

        return val;
        end;

-5. Finally we define the function to compute the length of good position braid representatives of a given conjugacy class of W.
+5. Finally we define the function to compute the length of good position braid representatives of a given conjugacy class of W. Here the w below must be the element in this class lying in ChevieClassInfo(W).classtext.

        GoodLength:=function(W,w)
        local root,length;